akamai/customersuccess-compute-workshop/README.md

 ### Deploying a Simple HTML Origin via Linode Object Storage

-These next steps are a quick walkthough on hosting static content via Linode Object Storage, while using an access token for Akamai-Origin authentication.
+These next steps are a quick walkthough on hosting static content via Linode Object Storage.
 This is common use case for customers, and a good low-cost alternative to solutions where NetStorage is over-capable.

+NOTE- it is highly recommend to implement authentication between Object Storage and Akamai when implementing for customers.
+Methods like Certificate pinning are good, token authentication even better, and Linode Object storage offers s3 commands and settings for other, more advanced security measures.

 1. Login to the Linode Cloud Manager- Navigate to "Object Storage" from left hand menu.
 Click on "Access Keys" at top of page.
 Select "Create Acccess Keys."